-BIO 110 Anatomy and Physiology I
+Anatomy and Physiology I

-4 semester credits 3/1/0This is part I of a sequential, two-part series of courses, which will concentrate on an overview of cellular biology and chemistry, bio-organization and body systems.
+This is part I of a sequential, two-part series of courses, which will concentrate on an overview of cellular biology and chemistry, bio-organization and body systems.
 This course concentrates on examination of the gross and microscopic structures and functions of the integumentary, skeletal, muscular, nervous, and endocrine systems.
 Basic laboratory techniques such as dissection and microscopy are used to further enhance lecture material.
 Prerequisite(s): HEA 112/BIO 112, Medical Terminology;